-There "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required]

-- 1. Waters of the U.S. - a.
+1. Waters of the U.S.

+- a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 1158 linear feet: width (ft) and/or acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Elevation of established OHWM (if known): - 2.
-Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Wetlands A (0.15 acre) is completely surrounded by uplands, with no surface water connection to a water of the United States, and no nexus to interstate or foreign commerce.
-The land surrounding these watersthis wetland
+Limits (boundaries) of jurisdiction based on: Established by OHWM.
+Elevation of established OHWM (if known): - Non-regulated waters/wetlands (check if applicable):3 2.
+Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: